klarna/higher-order-components/README.md

 **Note**: Documentation is a work in progress.
 It will probably be expanded with examples later on.

-## MonitorAnimationSpeed
+## NofifyOnLowFPS

-**monitorAnimationSpeed** allows you to track the frames per second that the browser window is achieving when your component is rendered.
+**notifyOnLowFPS** allows you to track the frames per second that the browser window is achieving when your component is rendered.
 This is particularly useful for components that are animated.

-In order to do this, **monitorAnimationSpeed** uses the `collect-fps` library to collect the rate in which `requestAnimationFrame` is being called.
+In order to do this, **notifyOnLowFPS** uses the `collect-fps` library to collect the rate in which `requestAnimationFrame` is being called.
 If the frames per second drop below a threshold (30 FPS by default) then a property is set in the decorated component to notify that the animation speed is slow (the property is `lowFPS` by default).

-**monitorAnimationSpeed** passes two props down to the inner component:
+**notifyOnLowFPS** passes two props down to the inner component:

 - `onStartFPSCollection`: to be called when the inner component starts a heavy animation of some sort
 - `onEndFPSCollection`: to be called when the animation is complete

-**monitorAnimationSpeed** updates the value of the `lowFPS` prop when the collection is completed.
+**notifyOnLowFPS** updates the value of the `lowFPS` prop when the collection is completed.

 ```javascript
 class AnimatedComponent extends Component {